doums/monark.nvim/README.md

 ### Motivations

-In vim, the main thing we do is switch modes.
+In vim, the main thing we do is switch modes and the main focus is our cursor.
+So I wanted a feedback right next to every time I switch mode.
+Then I wrote _monark_.
-I like to have some sort of feedback when I switch modes, especially when entering in insert mode.
-I noticed that having to look away from the cursor location to get current mode feedback, then focus back on cursor, like at the very bottom in a status bar, costs a little effort each time and could be uncomfortable in a long run.

-I could use the `guicursor` option but it does not play well with the terminal I use, at least for the cursor color.

-So I decided to make _monark_.
-This small plugin just draws an extmark representing the current mode, right next to the cursor, whenever you switch mode.
-It's visual and in a central place, the main focused area.
-It prevents the eyestrain from having to look away and focus back.
-Also the UI must be the least distracting.
-So I added a timeout logic, to automatically hide the mark after a small amount of time.

 ### Install